 All about Aiyushman

-He was last holding the post of the Assistant Editor of The Sentinel in Guwahati, besides being the principal correspondent (East India) for Sound Box, published from Mumbai.
+Presently the Features Editor of The Sentinel in Guwahati, he is associated with numerous organizations like Drongo Express (published from Karbi Anglong, Assam).
+A regular writer on music and culture for premier international publications like Livemint and Caravan, he was also the principal correspondent (East India) for Sound Box, published from Mumbai.
 He is also associated with a host of international and national agencies like the United Nations and the Government, both at the States and the Centre, as a documentation consultant.

 A north-easterner passionate about his land and people, he has been exploring varies cultural and social facets of the region.
 He has been writing on the art and cultural scenario of the Northeast continuously since 2006 for a weekly column, Symphony, in The Sentinel.
-His brainchild, The Guwahati International Music Festival, has emerged as a premier music festival of India.
+His brainchild initiative, The Guwahati International Music Festival, which had begun in 2011, has emerged as a premier music festival of India.

 Among his efforts towards preservation and propagation of Northeast Indian culture, mention can be made of his efforts to explore cultural ties between the Northeast and ASEAN countries.
 He was a member of the coordinating team in the ‘Inter-cultural dialogue between North East India and South East Asia’ programme, organized by Indira Gandhi National Centre for the Arts, New Delhi (IGNCA), NEZCC and Srimanta Sankardev Kalakshetra in February-March 2010.
 He also coordinated the Nagaland leg of the same festival.